Azure/aaz-dev-tools/docs/pages/usage/workspace_editor.md

 ### Rename Command/Command Group

 When you select a command or group name in the tree view, its details are displayed in the right area.
 Click the `Edit` button, you can rename it in the `Name` field.
 The name are composed of some keywords and are separated by spaces.
 Every keyword is represented for a node or leaf in the command tree.
-And the keywork should be in [Kebab_case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).
+And the keyword should be in [Kebab_case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).
 You can reference [Command Naming Guideline](https://github.com/Azure/azure-cli/blob/dev/doc/command_guidelines.md#command-naming-and-behavior) for more information.

 If you rename a group name, it will update all the elements names in its sub tree.
 If you add a new group name in a command, it will be moved to a new sub tree.